tommodore/dotfiles/README.md

 ## components

-There's a few special files in the hierarchy.
+There are a few special files in the hierarchy.

 - **bin/**: Anything in `bin/` will get added to your `$PATH` and be made available everywhere.